 d) Dissolution of forms of organized collective activity.

-e) Overdue non-compliance with the requirements on the merits of which the status of interest group is acquired.
+e) Sudden failure to comply with the requirements on the basis of which the status of interest group is acquired.

-f) Administrative sanction for cancellation of registration, administratively final.
+f) Administrative sanction of cancellation of registration, final through administrative channels.

-g) Final judicial conviction of the interest group or of the persons who direct its activity or act in the name or legal or voluntary representation of the interest group.
+g) Final judicial conviction of the interest group or the people who direct its activity or act in the name or legal or voluntary representation of the interest group.